AmberELEC/website/docs/System-Super-Nintendo-Entertainment-System.md

 If you aren't interested in the BS-X RPG, just choose your ROM, go through the welcome screen, setting up your name and avatar if you haven't already for this rom.
 Once you have control of your avatar, go up and press A to go inside the closest building.
 The first option in the menu is "Load Stored Data".
 Press A to select it, the press A on the first (and only) entry in the list, and your game will launch.

+If a game fails to launch, it may require [SatData](#satdata) with the Time Channels.

 ### BS-X

 Satellaview games are launched through a hub-world RPG called BS-X: The Story of the Town Whose Name Was Stolen.